 PRODUCTS AND SERVICES

 1. Journalism (Online and Print)

-The newspaper we produce is unique in that it is 100% STEMI content (with the exception of adverts and advertorials) in English with a general global focus and a concerted efforts innovations that address immediate problems in the livelihood of communities and their people.
-It houses articles on issues like health, education, climate change and global warming, African science history and culture, innovations, opinions, global Science news, etc. On the site, these article are complemented in other African indigenous langauges.
-The newsletter provides services such as coverage, profiling of individuals and organizations that are change-markers in STEMI, innovative products and services.
+As part of our communication and promotion strategy, we produce and publish a monthly newspaper that houses 100% STEM content.
+The newspaper is published by Mbhogate Business Enterprise (PTY) Ltd, a 100% black-owned and managed enterprise.
+The newspaper is unique in that it publishes 100% STEMI content (with the exception of adverts and advertorials) in English and the articles complemented on the website in various indigenous African languages (under the multilingual section) with a general global focus and a concerted focus on rural and cultural innovations that address immediate problems in the livelihood of communities and their people.
+It houses articles on other global issues like health, education, climate change and global warming, African science history and culture, innovations, opinions, global STEM news, STEM competition information, mind puzzles, etc.

 These services involve using our resources to (1) produce new content, and (2) translate our client’s original text from complex ‘Science language’ with technical jargon to simple and comprehensible spoken language without the confusing jargon while maintaining the scientific accuracy and context (STEM-accurate) of the original source text.
 We also translate from ‘complex Science language’ to isiXhosa, isiZulu, Setswana, Sepedi, Sesotho and Xitsonga.
 This ensures that the produced content is understood by a large number of various stakeholders/audience (general public, funders, fellow Scientists, policy makers, other professionals, etc.).
 In this section of services, the content produced and translated is given to the client to present to their targeted audience through a medium of their choice.